-Odisha floods: 10 lakh residents adversely affected in northern districts
+Odisha floods: Nearly 10 lakh residents hit in northern districts

 Four rivers are overflowing because of heavy rainfall caused by a deep depression over the Bay of Bengal and floodwater released from Jharkhand.

-The flood situation in northern districts of Odisha worsened on Monday after swollen rivers inundated low-lying areas, adversely affecting close to 10 lakh residents, PTI reported citing officials.
+The flood situation in northern districts of Odisha worsened on Monday after swollen rivers inundated low-lying areas, PTI reported citing officials.
+Close to 10 lakh residents have been hit due to the floods.

 Subarnarekha, Budhabalang, Jalaka and Baitarani rivers are overflowing because of heavy rainfall caused by a deep depression over the Bay of Bengal and floodwater released from Jharkhand, officials said.